 Where and when do you write?

-Thank you for taking time to share your writing life with us here, Claire!
+Thank you for sharing a little bit about your writing life with us here, Clare.

 FORMER Authors of the Month

 Claire M. Catererhas been a freelance writer and editor for more than a dozen years.
 Her short fiction for adults has appeared in Alfred Hitchcock Mystery Magazine, Ellery Queen Mystery Magazine, and Woman’s World.
 She lives in Shawnee, Kansas, a suburb of Kansas City, with her husband, daughter, and two dogs.
 Find more about Claire and her books on her website at http://www.clairecaterer.com/

 Sue Lowell Gallion writes picture books, early readers and chapter books for children from her home in Leawood, Kansas.
 She is the former Regional Advisor for Kansas SCBWI, and is currently Co-Regional Advisor with Kim Piddington for Kansas/Missouri SCBWI.
 Sue has been published in children’s magazines and educational publishing.
 PUG MEETS PIG, released in September 2016 from Beach Lane Books (Simon & Schuster), is her first picture book.
 You can find out more about Sue on her website at www.suegallion.com

 Lisa Wade McCormick has written eighteen non-fiction books for children, and her stories have appeared in several children's magazines.
 Besides being a children's book author, Lisa is an award-winning investigative journalist with more than 20 years experience as a newspaper reporter and television producer.
 She is currently the investigative producer at WDAF-TV in Kansas City.
 You can find out more about Lisa and her books on her website at www.lisawademccormick.com